 Step 2 – Qualification: Positioning Value through Effective Qualification

 The more effectively you qualify the sales opportunity, the more likely you are to win the business.
 Effective qualification is directly linked to partner credibility.
 Customers are most likely to purchase a cloud solution from someone they believe understands their needs, they trust completely and they can relate to.
+Toward that end: